Yasser-Ashraf-Saleh/TowardsSpiralBrickColumnBuildingRobots/README.md

 * Task Execution Framework: Implementing a sequence of robotic actions for efficient brick placement.

-## Computational Experiments
+## Computational Experiments & Results
-Our methodology is validated through extensive simulations, showcasing the potential of robotic systems in constructing spiral brick columns with high precision and efficiency.
+Our simulations conducted in Matlab and CoppeliaSim environments validate the effectiveness of our approach.
+Performance metrics include position and orientation errors, pose estimation times, and trajectory times for assembling spiral brick columns.

 ## Conclusion
 The findings confirm the viability of robotic automation in enhancing the construction process of spiral brick columns, promising significant advancements in construction automation.